S-AlAnsari/content-ops-starter/content/pages/index.md

         title: Qatar University
         tagline: August 2020 - May 2024
         subtitle: Bachelor's of Science in Computer Science
-        text: |
+        text: |+
-          Follow the tutorial to build your first Netlify Create site.
+          Managed and Developed a VR educational game for the Senior Project.

         image:
           type: ImageBlock
           url: /images/qu.d48873795528ea6bda44.png